battleaxedotco/tool-docs/docs/overlord/push-pull.md

 Shapes may be pushed or pulled based on your style of working.
 Select shapes and push them to the active Ae comp, or select a different comp and pull shapes to Ae to cut down on the app switching.

 Fills, strokes, naming, grouping and hierarchy will be preserved.
-Some Ai features are unsupported simply because Ae works different than Ai.
+Some Ai features are unsupported simply because Ae works differently than Ai.

 <Video url="https://www.youtube.com/embed/sP95Xab0i6k" />